nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Actor requests to list residents
+1. Actor requests to list residents.
-2. System shows a list of residents
+2. System shows a list of residents.
-3. Actor requests to delete a specific resident in the list
+3. Actor requests to delete a specific resident in the list.
-4. System deletes the resident
+4. System deletes the resident.

     Use case ends.